mkitti/AdaptiveResolutionOrientationSpace/README.md

 ## steerableAdaptiveResolutionOrientationSpaceDetector
 Perform adaptive resolution orientation space segmentation.
-This is the main driver function that performs the full segmentation as described in Section S6 and illustrated is in Figure S4.
+This is the main driver function that performs the full segmentation as described in Section S6 and illustrated in Figure S4.

 ### BASIC INPUT (ORDERED ARGUMENTS)
 The only required input is a 2D image.
+The other two basic inputs, which are optional, allow analysis customization.

     I - (required) image
         Type: 2D numeric matrix, non-empty, N x M